Hooks

 - Access control checks

-called for the list- Auth strategy
+resolveAuthInputcalled for the listvalidateAuthInputcalled for the listbeforeAuthcalled for the list- Auth strategy

-called for the list
+validate()is called afterAuthcalled for the list

 Unauthentication